Bee Naturals All Natural Ingredients – What does that mean?

-All Natural: Unfortunately, the term natural is nearly meaningless from a health and safety perspective.
+Unfortunately, the term natural is nearly meaningless from a health and safety perspective.
 There are many of things in our environment that are natural, but not necessarily healthy.
 For example, ragweed is all-natural, but if you have hay fever, it’s not healthful.
 Richly marbled steaks taste good, they’re ‘natural’ meat, but for those with high cholesterol and triglycerides, not a food in which to indulge (unless it’s grass-fed, free-range, drug-free beef, which is a whole other story).

 For our purposes lets look at it this way- I’m shopping for a facial moisturizer and I narrow down my choices to two products.
 The first label has an ingredient disclosure that contains the following ingredients:

 #1 Purified water, olive oil, grapeseed oil, vegetable glycerin, honey, beeswax, cetyl alcohol, polysorbate 60, vitamin E (tocopheryl acetate), phenoxyethanol, potassium sorbate and essential oils of lavender and rose centifolia.

 The second label states:

 #2 Purified water, glycerin, stearic acid, glycol stearate, glyceryl stearate, triethanolamine, isopropyl palmitate, cetyl alcohol, dimethicone, petrolatum, magnesium aluminum cilicate, fragrance, DMDM hydantoin, carbomer, disodium EDTA, methylparaben, iodopropynyl butylcarbamate, stearamide AMP, tocopheryl acetate, retinyl palmitate, leianthus annuus (sunflower) seed oil and titanium dioxide.